hbc/Intro-to-R-2-day/lessons/08_Rdata_visualization.md

  ![bar-4](../img/unnamed-chunk-13-1.png)

 ### Histogram
-If we are interested in an overall distribution of numerical data, a **histogram** is a plot very commonly used.
-It plots the frequencies that data appears within certain ranges.
+If we are interested in an overall distribution of numerical data, a **histogram** is what we'd want.
 To plot a histogram of the data use the `hist` command:

 ```r
 hist(samplemeans)